Metropolitano (Lima): Regular B

-Currently, this is the only bus route that stops in all stations from Estación Naranjal to Estación Matellini.
+Currently, this is the only bus route that stops in all stations from Chimpu Ocllo Terminal to Estación Central.
 Unlike Regular A, it goes through Av.
 Alfonso Ugarte and Av.
 España.
 Orange is used by this bus route as its color.

 Regular C

 This bus route begins in Estación Ramón Castilla and finishes in Estación Matellini going through Av.
 Emancipación and Jr. Lampa in Downtown Lima.
 Green is used by this bus route as its color.